Wireless Optical Communication (WOC) Terminal Overview

 - Prepare a second Ethernet patch cable.
 A second Ethernet patch cable will be required for the provisioning process (not included in the WOC accessory box).

 - Grab the cable, not the connector.
-Insert the RJ45 Octis connector into the WOC terminal by pushing from the cable when inserting.
+Insert the RJ45 Octis connector into the WOC terminal by pushing on the cable instead of using the connector body.

-- Do not power the terminal before completing this step.
+Do not power the WOC terminal on until directed.

 1.